 This area features a good practice football and/or soccer field and track constructed, in part, in a natural bowl or amphitheater.
+Allows for sledding opportunities in the winter months.
 CODE C/CP

 Richland Center High School Athletic Fields (15 acres)